Angie (TV series): Characters

 Angelina "Angie" Falco, later Angie Benson (Donna Pescow), is the title character.
 At first a waitress at the Liberty Coffee Shop in Philadelphia, she meets Dr. Brad Benson, who works at the medical center across the street.
-Angie is initially unsure about dating him after because of their economic differences, but he convinces her that he loves her.
+Angie is initially unsure about dating him because of their economic differences, but he convinces her that he loves her.
 Angie then elopes with him because the families continuously argue about the wedding details.
 She later accedes to her mother's wishes and has a small Catholic wedding ceremony.
 Brad buys the coffee shop for Angie to keep her busy, but she later sells it to buy a beauty salon where she employs her mother and sister.

 Bradley Benson, M.D.
 (Robert Hays), is Angie's wealthy pediatrician boyfriend and then husband.
 Following his wedding to Angie, the couple first live in the large home that he inherited from his parents, but it intimidates her, so they move to a smaller duplex home where Brad practices medicine next door.

 Theresa Falco (Doris Roberts) is Angie's and Marie's mother.
 Her husband deserted the family 19 years earlier, but she remains in denial, still setting a place at the dinner table for him.
 She loves Brad and wants to make sure that he loves Angie.
-She is horrified when Angie elopes with Brad but convinces Angie to have a small Catholic family wedding.
+She is horrified when Angie elopes with Brad but convinces Angie to have a small Catholic wedding ceremony.
 She owns a newsstand, which she sells in the second season.
 She is then hired by Angie to work at the beauty salon.